herartandshrine/kiddo-in-stockholm/README.md

 git status
 ```

-To watch if the content in gruntfile.js is changing.
+To Compil .scss in .css & to watch any change in files .css .js .html and copy them at the right place.

 ```
 grunt dev